 - a.
 It may be appropriate to appoint someone to speak with the suspected Participant about standards of behaviour expected for organisation Participants. - b.
 It may be appropriate to set out some particular standards of behaviour for this Participant to ensure future behaviours are appropriate. - c.
 It may be appropriate to request the participant does not attend various programs for a time, or until various criteria a met. - d.
+It may be appropriate to follow the Person of Concern Guidelines - e.
 It may be appropriate to inform the pastoral team so they can provide appropriate pastoral care. - 5.
 Record what steps should be taken, including who will action those steps and what will be expected as a result.